Department of Environment

 Please note that questions concerning solid waste and rodent infestations should be directed to the Department of Environmental Health (DEH) on 949-6696 or [email protected]

-The Freedom of Information Law gives the public a new legal right to see or obtain copies of records held by public authorities in the Cayman Islands.
+The Freedom of Information Law gives the public the legal right to see or obtain copies of records held by public authorities in the Cayman Islands.
 The Law’s objectives are to promote accountability and transparency in Government decision-making and public participation.

 Freedom of Information requests must be made in writing (letter, fax, prescribed form) including in electronic form.
 Email requests are also acceptable.
 You don’t have to give a reason why you want the information, however, your request should be specific.
 Remember that a public agency may not be able to respond to a vague or voluminous request if it may strain available resources.
 Specific requests will help you get what you want, so try to provide as much information as possible: what kind of document it is, what format is the information in, what date or year was it produced.